puppetlabs/comidi/README.md

 Comidi is a library containing utility functions and [compojure](https://github.com/weavejester/compojure)-like syntax-sugar wrappers around the [bidi](https://github.com/juxt/bidi) web routing library.
-It aims to provide a way to define your web routes that takes andvantage of the strengths of both bidi and compojure:
+It aims to provide a way to define your web routes that takes advantage of the strengths of both bidi and compojure:

 * Route definitions are, at the end of the day, simple data structures (like bidi),